trzy/Supermodel/Docs/README.txt

     [ SectionName ]

-Settings that appear at the beginning of the file without a preceeding section are automatically assigned to 'Global'.
+Settings that appear at the beginning of the file without a preceding section are automatically assigned to 'Global'.

 Comments begin with a semicolon and extend until the end of the line.